Proceed with caution

 - Allergic contact dermatitis, which occurs only in some individuals and is an immune system reaction.

 - Irritant contact dermatitis, which may occur in most or all people, depending on exposure, and is more common than allergic contact dermatitis.

 Common allergy-causing chemicals include fragrances, preservatives, and paraphenylenediamine (PPD) found in hair dyes.
 Common irritants include soaps and other cleansers.

-While there are dermatological tests that are commonly used, such as the "repeat insult patch test", there is no set procedure or standard for which test should be used or how it should be conducted, leaving companies to choose the test they feel is most appropriate for their product.
+While there are dermatological tests that are commonly used, such as the "repeat insult patch test", there's no set procedure or standard for which test should be used or how it should be conducted, leaving companies to choose the test they feel is most appropriate for their product.